ominezX9/Learning-Lua-Process/README.md

 # Learning-Lua-Process
-My learning progress on learning lua with the Love 2D game engine.
+My learning process with the lua programming language and the Love 2D game engine.

 ### Date started : March 2020.